Home Arguments iPhone App Recent Comments Translations Links Support SkS

 • No profanity or inflammatory tone.
 Again, constructive discussion is difficult when overheated rhetoric or profanity is flying around.

-• No copying and pasting from earlier comments.
-If you wish to refer to earlier comments, you can hyperlink directly to them.
-To make this easier, note that with each comment, the date/time is a hyperlink.
-If you link to this URL, clicking on the link will take you directly to that part of the page.
+• No copying and pasting earlier comments.
+Comments repeated from earlier comments (or from other websites) will be moderated.
+However, short excerpts from earlier comments are accepted if making an on-topic point, preferably with a hyperlink.
+Note that with each comment, the date/time is a hyperlink.
+If you link to this URL, clicking on the link will take you directly to that part of the webpage.

 HTML Tips: